clevercanyon/utilities.webw/dev/.files/docs/usage/prerequisites.md

 # See: <https://docs.npmjs.com/cli/commands/npm-completion>
 ```

-## Mad Run: We're Mad About Scripts
+## We're Mad About Scripts

-Runs one or more commands configured by a JS file; in sequence.
-We use this tool at Clever Canyon instead of NPM scripts.
-Mad Run was developed internally and should be installed globally.
-You'll see that most of our GitHub repos include a `./.madrun.js` config file along with instructions regarding scripts you can run that’ll make your workflow easier.
+`$ madrun` runs one or more commands configured by a JS file; in sequence.
+We use this tool at Clever Canyon instead of NPM scripts. `$ madrun` was developed internally and should be installed globally.
+You'll see that most of our GitHub repos include a `./.madrun.mjs` config file along with instructions regarding scripts you can run that’ll make your workflow easier.

 ```bash
 $ npm install -g @clevercanyon/madrun